CLIOPATRA: Extracting Private Information from LLM Insights: Experimental Evaluation

 Overall, using LLMs as privacy auditors is not a reliable way to detect or mitigate privacy leakage.

 \descr{Formal Privacy Guarantees.} Recently,~\citet{liu2025urania} introduce URANIA, a system providing $(\varepsilon, \delta)$-Differential Privacy (DP) guarantees in \clio-like systems.
-We refer to Appendix~\ref{app:urania} for more details on both DP and URANIA.
-To test the effectiveness of \attack against DP systems, we instantiate URANIA with $\varepsilon = \{25, 50\}$ while setting $\delta=10^{-5}$.
-We experiment with these relatively large $\varepsilon$ values primarily to compare against~\clio's auditor; in practice, they would likely offer inadequate worst-case privacy guarantees and are typically not used in real-world deployments.
+To stress-test the effectiveness of \attack against DP systems, we instantiate a worst-case version of URANIA with $\varepsilon \in \{25, 50\}$, $\delta=10^{-5}$, and the list of potential diseases as the ``keyword set'' (refer to Appendix~\ref{app:urania} for more details on both DP and URANIA).
+We experiment with these relatively large $\varepsilon$ values mainly to compare against~\clio's auditor; in practice, they would likely offer inadequate worst-case privacy guarantees and are typically not used in real-world deployments.

-In Table~\ref{tab:urania}, we compare the success rate of the attack against URANIA and \clio.
-Even at a low privacy level ($\varepsilon = 25$), URANIA defends against \attack much more effectively than \clio's LLM-based privacy auditor, with the attack's success rate approaching the baseline.
-In some cases, it drops below baseline since, even if chats in a cluster contain no disease, URANIA can output a random unrelated disease in the cluster summary due to the randomness introduced by DP noise.
-However, with $\varepsilon = 50$, \attack can still extract a significant amount of private information.
+In Table~\ref{tab:urania}, we compare the precision of the non-stealthy C-Regex Attack against URANIA and \clio.
+Even at a low privacy level ($\varepsilon = 25$), URANIA defends against \attack much more effectively than \clio's LLM-based privacy auditor, with the precision of our attack being substantially reduced, since, even if chats in a cluster contain no disease, URANIA can output a random unrelated disease in the cluster summary due to the randomness introduced by DP noise.
+However, with $\varepsilon = 50$, \attack can still extract the disease confidently in some settings, e.g., for the Qwen LLM.

 Our experiments confirm that DP guarantees offer significantly greater promise against real-world attacks than ad hoc auditors.
 However, several challenges still limit their real-world adoptability.
 First, as noted by~\citet{liu2025urania}, even at low privacy levels, URANIA incurs substantial utility degradation across several metrics (e.g., topic coverage).
 Second, we assume that a single user contributes a single conversation, which may not be accurate in practice and could affect privacy guarantees since URANIA provides record-level (rather than user-level) DP.